 Chase away demons.

 You know those voices in your head?
 As I mentioned, I heard them, too.
 They told me things like, You’re not doing a good job, You should be doing more, Those kids aren’t disciplined enough, You are not a good mom, and many other discouraging, accusing, depressing accusations.
 Those voices come from the enemy.
 My favorite way to chase away these whispered lies is to play worship music and sing along.
-Click HERE for some creative worship ideas.)
+And I have some creative worship ideas.
 Another thing that I did, and still do, is to write down a list of all the good things that I see happening because of homeschooling.
 This has also included Bible references that assure me of God’s faithfulness to those who obey.
 One way you can do this is with a prayer journal.
-HERE are some inexpensive ones.
+Journaling has its own benefits.

 Change the way you homeschool.

 I had depression in homeschooling because I compared myself to others and thought that’s what I should be doing.
 Because my kids are cognitively normal, I sometimes forget that they have issues.
 Even if your children don’t have special needs, comparison is a poison to homeschooling.
 I felt guilty if my children weren’t doing some of the same things that others in our group were doing.
 I bought curriculum and felt guilty when we didn’t do everything listed.
 Then, occasionally I felt guilty when I broke free from curriculum.
 Guilt and depression accompanied me a lot because I couldn’t live up to my own expectations of what homeschooling should be.
 I talk about legalism in homeschooling and its damaging effects here.

 The Lord spoke to me about this and I stopped comparing.
 I read a lot of books and changed the way I taught my children.
 Sometimes, our expectations of ourselves and our children are not in line with God’s expectations.
 Changing our methods and philosophies can help us have more joy in our lives.